collectionspace/Tools/reports/iReportBestPractice.md

 12. double check that commit "took" on GitHub. e.g. https://github.com/cspace-deployment/Tools/commit/....
 13. update the desired server (dev or prod) with the new .jrxml file as follows:
     a. sign into the desired server: ssh cspace-dev.cspace.berkeley.edu (or own local dev server)
-    b.
-Sign in as app_webapps users: sudo su - app_webapps
+    b. log in as the application owner for the deployment you want to operate: e.g. sudo su - app_pahma
-    c. navigate to tools: cd Tools/
-    d. update to the latest commit: git pull -v
+    c. update the git repo: cd ~/src/cspace-deployment/Tools ; git pull -v ; cd
-    e. copy the report to /tmp: cp -r reports /tmp/reports
-    f. go to the app where the file for [institution] is located: sudo su - app_[institution]
-    g. copy the files from to this server: cp /tmp/reports/[institution]/[myreport].jrxml tomcat6-[institution]/cspace/reports/
-    h. remove the old .jasper files (it is ok to remove all of them): rm tomcat6-[institution]/cspace/reports/*.jasper
+    d. run the deployment script: csdeployreports
-    i. logout: exit
+    e. logout: exit

     if this report will display in a Django web app (see PAHMA-823 for details of why you have to do this) also do the following:

-    i. sudo into the webapps server: sudo su - app_webapps
+    f. sudo into the webapps server: sudo su - app_webapps
-    j. copy the new file(s) from temp to this directory: cp /tmp/reports/*/*.jrxml ~/jrxml/
+    g. copy the new file(s) from temp to this directory: cd ~/Tools; git pull -v ; cp reports/*/*.jrxml ~/jrxml/
-    k.
-Remove the /tmp/reports directory after finishing: rm -rf /tmp/reports

 14. if all you are doing is updating an existing report, then you are done.
 Otherwise, read further below about making a "report record" in CSpace using the helper scripts.
 15. test to see the reports work on Prod and Dev.
 In the case of Prod reports, some of them can be (and should be) tested via the ireports webapp, e.g., https://dev.cspace.berkeley.edu/botgarden_project/ireports/